aws/sagemaker-hyperpod-cli/helm_chart/readme.md

 Other pods that depend on aws-node (e.g. CoreDNS, HyperPod HealthMonitoringAgent,...) may experience 'FailedCreatePodSandBox' if the aws-node pods are not available before start up.
 Therefore, please allow additional time for K8s to recreate the pods and/or manually recreate the pods (or let K8s recreate after cleaning up) before cluster use.

+⚠️ Note: HyperPod HealthMonitoringAgent (HMA) is a critical dependency for node resilience.
+HMA installation is normally handled by the standard (non-RIG) Helm Chart.
+See https://github.com/aws/sagemaker-hyperpod-cli/blob/main/helm_chart/HyperPodHelmChart/charts/health-monitoring-agent/values.yaml#L2
+The image URI for this component is region-specific.
+See https://github.com/aws/sagemaker-hyperpod-cli/tree/main/helm_chart#6-notes
+To ensure this feature works as intended, please be sure to use the correct image URI.

+For installations that have already deployed, the image URI can be updated (corrected) using a 'kubectl patch' command.
+For example:
+    kubectl patch daemonset health-monitoring-agent -n aws-hyperpod --patch '{spec: {template: {spec: {containers: [{name: health-monitoring-agent, image: 767398015722.dkr.ecr.us-east-1.amazonaws.com/hyperpod-health-monitoring-agent:1.0.448.0_1.0.115.0}]}}}}'

 ## 5. Create Team Role